Panasonic TV 2019 − A complete guide to every 4K HDR OLED, LED and HD TV

-Panasonic TV 2019: The iconic Japanese manufacturer has roared back to prominence after its Plasma TV division folded and last year proved to a belting year for the brand, winning our Best TV award with the F952.
+Panasonic TV 2019: The iconic Japanese manufacturer roared back to prominence after it spent a few years in the doldrums after its Plasma TV division folded.
+Last year proved to a belter for the brand, winning our TV of the Year award with the F952 OLED TV.

-What follows is a breakdown of the entire Panasonic TV 2019 lineup, with every 4K OLED, 4K LCD LED TV and HD TV model and series number explained.
-Before we get into the nitty gritty of the models, here are a few things you ought to know about Panasonic’s TV range for 2019.
+What follows is a breakdown of the Panasonic TV 2019 lineup, with every 4K OLED, 4K LCD LED TV and HD TV model and series number explained.
+Before we get into the nitty gritty of the models, here are a few things you should be aware of for Panasonic’s 2019 TV range.

 Panasonic TV 2019 highlights:

-2019 sees Panasonic double the number of OLED models.
-It now stands at four, starting with the flagship GZ2000 and encompassing the GZ1500, GZ1000 and the entry-level OLED GZ950.
-They’re all available in 65-and 55-inch sizes.
+2019 sees Panasonic double the number of OLED models in its range.
+The figure now stands at four, starting with the flagship GZ2000 and encompassing the GZ1500, GZ1000 and the entry-level OLED GZ950.
+They’re available in 65-and 55-inch sizes.

-All the 2019 TVs are certified to UHD Premium standard.
+All the 2019 TVs have been certified to the UHD Premium standard.
 This is the technical standard manufacturers must adhere to if they want to promote their TVs as a premium 4K experience to customers.

 Meeting the standard ensures that the TVs support 10-bit colour depth, for a wider, more extensive colour range.
 They must meet a minimum of 90% of the P3 colour space for richer, more accurate colours on screen.
 Lastly, they must have either more than 1,000 nits peak brightness and less than 0.05nits black levels or more than 540 nits brightness and less than 0.0005 nits black levels.

-In short, supporting the UHD Premium standard should give consumers confidence that they’re getting a consistent and premium 4K HDR experience when they see the UHD Premium badge on a TV.
+In short, supporting the UHD Premium standard should give consumers confidence that they’re getting a consistent and premium 4K HDR experience and that’s exactly what Panasonic is looking to offer in 2019.

 Related: What is Ultra HD Premium?

-Dolby Atmos surround sound is available across a number of Panasonic 2019 TVs.
-The flagship GZ2000 incorporates upward-firing Atmos speakers for a taller, wider sound and the GZ1500 has front-firing Atmos speakers.
-The GZ1000 down to the GX800 are Atmos compatible but don’t feature any Atmos-specific speakers.
+Dolby Atmos is available across the Panasonic 2019 TV range.
+The flagship GZ2000 OLED incorporates upward-firing Atmos speakers for a taller, wider sound and the GZ1500 has front-firing Atmos speakers.
+The GZ1000 model down to the GX800 are Atmos compatible, but don’t feature any Atmos-tailored speakers.

-Dolby Vision and HDR10+.
-The two versions of dynamic metadata are rivals no more on (some of) Panasonic’s 4K TVs.
-Panasonic announced at CES 2019 that the GZ2000 would be the first TV to support both HDR formats.
-From the GZ2000 to the GX800, all 4K TVs shall incorporate both versions of HDR.
-It’s a great decision for consumers, who won’t have to choose between the two if their content library is split between each.
+Dolby Vision and HDR10+ are available on the same models for 2019.
+Panasonic announced at CES 2019 that the GZ2000 would be the first TV to support both HDR formats and the GZ2000 to the GX800, incorporate both versions of HDR.
+It’s a great decision for consumers, and makes HDR more accessible.

-HLG Photo is a new HDR standard that’s about adding HDR to static photos.
-Considering HDR started in the world of photography, HDR photos had been slow to gain traction in the audiovisual world, with TVs proving to be incompatible with the format.
-That all changes with the introduction of HLG Photo.
-All Panasonic’s new OLED and LCD screens down to the GX800 include it.
-We’ve seen it in action and it looks spectacular.
+HLG Photo is a new HDR standard that adds HDR to static photos.
+As HDR began in the world of photography, HDR photos had been slow to gain traction with TVs but with this announcement that is no longer the case.
+All Panasonic’s new OLED and LCD screens down to the GX800 carry support for it.

 Related: What is HDR?

-The HCX Pro Intelligent processor marks a close collaboration between Panasonic and professional studio colourists in Hollywood.
-Its presence should allow for a more dynamically optimised presentation that’s capable of vivid HDR colours and tones.
-All four OLED panels have this chip, while the GX800 has to make do with the HCX processor Panasonic introduced back in 2018.
+The HCX Pro Intelligent processor affirms Panasonic’s close collaboration between it and Hollywood’s professional studio colourists.
+Its inclusion should help produce a more dynamically optimised presentation capable of vivid HDR colours and tones.
+All four OLED panels have this chip onboard, while the GX800 makes do with the 2018 HCX processor.

-A quick way to decipher the model numbers is as follows: Panasonic is using ‘GZ’ to label its 2019 top tier 4K OLED models.
+To understand the model numbers, Panasonic uses ‘GZ’ to label its 2019 top tier 4K OLED models.
 ‘GX’ is for the step down 2019 4K LED LCD models.
-The HD models are split between returning efforts and new ones.
+The HD models are split between returning efforts and new sets.
 2019 HD TVs begin with the letter G. 2018 models can be identified by the ‘F’ in the model number and ‘E’ is anything from 2017.

 Related: Best 4K TVs

-The OLED panel has been tuned by leading Hollywood colourist, Stefan Sonnenfeld, who worked on films such as A Star is Born, Wonder Woman and Star Wars: The Force Awakens.
-His help has factored into the creation of the HCX Pro Intelligent processor, which Panasonic claims offers “unparalleled colour accuracy and significantly better average brightness levels”.
+The OLED panel was sourced from LG at an earlier stage than normal and customised to fit Panasonic’s specifications.
+The colours have been tuned by leading Hollywood colourist, Stefan Sonnenfeld, who has worked A Star is Born, Wonder Woman and Star Wars: The Force Awakens.
+His help factored into the HCX Pro Intelligent processor, which Panasonic claims offers “unparalleled colour accuracy and significantly better average brightness levels”.

 Other features include Amazon Alexa and Google Assistant.
 Panasonic’s new My Home 4.0 Screen smart platform allows users to tailor the interface to their own needs.

 The GZ1500 is similar to the GZ2000 in almost every way save one.
 There are no upward-firing Dolby Atmos speakers on this model.
-Instead the GZ1500 employs front-firing Atmos ‘Blade’ speakers that jut out from the bottom.
-How these work without height speakers remains to be seen.
+Instead the GZ1500 employs two-channel front-firing Atmos ‘Blade’ speakers that jut out from the bottom.

 Otherwise it’s exactly what you get from the GZ2000: both shades of dynamic HDR, voice assistants, Freeview Play and the HCX Pro Intelligent processor.

-The GZ1000/GZ950 are similar to the above OLEDs feature-wise, although there’s no specific Dolby Atmos speaker (the telly is compatible with the Atmos format, however).
+The GZ1000/GZ950 are similar to the above OLEDs feature-wise, although there’s no specific Dolby Atmos speaker (the telly is Atmos compatible, however).

 The only significant difference between GZ1000 and GZ950 are the stands.
-The GZ1000 (pictured) has a broader, flatter stand while the GZ950 adopts an L-shaped configuration.
+The GZ1000 (above) has a broader, flatter stand while the GZ950 adopts an L-shaped configuration.

 Panasonic TV 2019 − 4K Premium LED TV